bigskysoftware/htmx/www/docs.md

 * `load` - fires once when the element is first loaded
 * `revealed` - fires once when an element first scrolls into the viewport
+* `intersect` - fires once when an element first intersects the viewport.
+This supports two additional options:
+    * `root:<selector>` - a CSS selector of the root element for intersection
+    * `threshold:<float>` - a floating point number between 0.0 and 1.0, indicating what amount of intersection to fire the event on

 You can also use custom events to trigger requests if you have an advanced use case.